-Volunteers work side-by-side with our students during their lessons either by handling the horse or side walking with the client.
+Volunteers work side-by-side with our students during their lessons either by handling the horse or side walking with the rider.
 Horse handlers assist in controlling the horse until the student becomes confident and capable of doing so.
 Side walkers help support the rider on the horse and offer guidance and assistance during their lesson.

 This volunteer position is very physical!
 All volunteer work is done outdoors.
+Minimum age 16.

 Unfortunately we cannot accept court ordered community service.